AgileManufacturing/HUniversal-Logistics/README.md

 There are a number of warnings about the web application creating ThreadLocals which are not removed when the web application is stopped.
-This seems to be caused by third party libraries and Tomcat is able to clean this up.
+This seems to be caused by third party libraries.

+This only causes a problem if the web application is re-deployed.
+In this case the libraries in WEB-INF/lib should be moved to $CATALINE_HOME/lib so they will be loaded by the common class loader and not reloaded when the web application is re-deployed.